napari/docs/docs/naps/7-key-binding-dispatch.md

     for _, entries in filter(conflict_filter, entries.items()):
         if find_active_match(entries):
             return True

+    return False
 ```

 While this solution is undoubtedly more elegant, it has a much higher runtime complexity.
 Imagine that every possible valid key binding has at least one entry.
 Letting _K_ be the number of valid key codes, the amount of possible combinations for the first part of a key chord would be _16 * K_, plus 4 to include single modifiers.
 Combining this with the second part, it would be _(16 * K + 4)(16 * K)_, resulting in a conflict search runtime complexity of _O(n^2)_.

 On the other hand, for a prefix tree, the amount of options for each node would be at most _K - D_, where _D_ is the depth of the node relative to the last completed key combination.
 When searching a key sequence with 4 modifiers for each part, the maximum number of options visited for one part would be _K + (K-1) + (K-2) + (K-3) + (K-4)_, or _2(5K-10)_ for two parts, resulting in a conflict search runtime complexity of _O(n)_.

-Therefore, when searching for indirect conflicts, using a prefix-based data structure would be significantly more efficient than a mapping-based one, especially when an indirect conflict does not exist, since a mapping-based approach would have to check every key in the map.
+Therefore, when searching for indirect conflicts, using a prefix-based data structure would be significantly more efficient than a mapping-based one, especially when an indirect conflict does not exist, since a mapping-based approach would potentially have to check every key in the map.

 ## Discussion